BIABOU FOOTBALL LEAGUE RESULTS - NBC SVG

-Yesterday afternoon, in a Group “A” encounter of the Hairoun Biabou nine-a-side Football League, 1998 Hillside Rollers and Bonhamme Ghetto Stars played to a two all draw at the Biabou Playing Field.
+Mozambique outplayed Diamond Youths 8-1 in Group “A” of the Hairoun Biabou nine-a-side Football League at the Biabou Playing Field, yesterday afternoon.

-Lynden Simon and Xavian Delpesche netted a goal each for 1998 Hillside Rollers, while the goals for Bonhamme Ghetto Stars were scored by Akeem Benjamin and Jalen Miller.
+Bernardo Wright netted three of the goals for Mozambique, whose other goals were scored by Keno Matthews (2) and one each by Sunalie Richards, Akeem Benz, and Ozan Thomas.
+Kelson Stephens converted the goal for Diamond Youths.

-Tomorrow afternoon at 4:30, Diamond Youths will tackle Mozambique Boyz in another Group “A” showdown at the Biabou Playing Field.
+This afternoon at 4:30, Top Strikers will meet Union Combined in another Group “A” match at the Biabou Playing Field.

 Advertisement